 The cotton industry can be thirsty, toxic and exploitative, but the Barcelona/London based Cotton Diaries believes there are better ways to do things.

-In 2017, Marzia Lanfranchi and Angus Dunsire founded this global community of storytellers that aims to transform the way we grow, make, source and use cotton.
+In 2017, Marzia Lanfranchi and Angus Dunsire founded this global community of storytellers and professionals working in the field of cotton, fashion and sustainability, that aims to transform the way we grow, make, source and use cotton.
 Their idea is to spark “change from crop to cloth – one story at a time”.

 Cotton Diaries focuses on the good side of cotton production, on the people that are creating real change to inspire positive action.
 From tackling water scarcity by revolutionising the dyeing process to empowering women and girls by providing access to the better education, these stories proved that innovations and new waves of thinking are already there making the cotton industry more sustainable.